1. Why should I complete an Institutional Review Board (IRB) application?

 6. Can the IRB give approval once data collection has begun?

 The IRB is unable to provide approval of a research project after the data collection period has begun.
-As a result, it is essential that student researchers seek IRB approval in advance if they anticipate a need or desire, however remote, to disseminate their findings outside of the institutional setting (e.g., at a conference, via publication, on the World Wide Web, etc.).
+Consequently, it is essential that student researchers seek IRB approval in advance if they anticipate a need or desire, however remote, to disseminate their findings outside of the institutional setting (e.g., at a conference, via publication, on the Internet, etc.).